lachlanmcdonald/d3-apportionment/README.md

 # d3-apportionment

-**d3-apportionment** is a simple [D3.js](http://d3js.org) plugin that ensures than an array of percentages, when rounded, sum to 100 (or some other arbitrary number) whilst retaining the original element order.
+**d3-apportionment** is a simple [D3.js](http://d3js.org) plugin to ensures that an array of numbers, when rounded down, sum to 100 (or some other arbitrary number) whilst retaining the original element order.
 Implementation of the "[Largest Remainder](https://en.wikipedia.org/wiki/Largest_remainder_method)" method (the *Hare-Niemeyer method*).

 ## Usage